Edward Croft-Murray

 Major Hon.
 Sir John Jacob Astor was born on 29 August 1918.1 He was the son of Waldorf Astor, 2nd Viscount Astor and Nancy Witcher Langhorne.1 He married, firstly, Ana Inez Carcano y Morra, daughter of Dr. Don Miguel Angel Carcano and Stella de Morra, on 23 October 1944.1 He and Ana Inez Carcano y Morra were divorced in 1972.1 He married, secondly, Susan Eveleigh, daughter of Major Michael Eveleigh, in 1976.1 He and Susan Eveleigh were divorced in 1985.1 He married, thirdly, Marcia (?) in 1988.1 He died on 10 September 2000 at age 82.2

 Major Hon.
-Sir John Jacob Astor also went by the nick-name of Jackie.2 He was educated at Eton College, Eton, Berkshire, England.1 He was educated at New College, Oxford University, Oxford, Oxfordshire, England.1 He gained the rank of Major in the service of the Life Guards.1 He fought in the Second World War, in Italy, France, Germany and Norway.1 He was invested as a Member, Order of the British Empire (M.B.E.) in 1945.1 He was decorated with the Croix de Guerre.1 He wrote the book Legion of Honour.1 He held the office of Parliamentary Private Secretary between 1951 and 1953, to the Finance Secretary of Treasury.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Surrey between 1951 and 1959.1 He held the office of Justice of the Peace (J.P.) for Cambridgeshire between 1960 and 1974.1 He held the office of Deputy Lieutenant (D.L.) of Cambridgeshire in 1962.1 He held the office of High Sheriff of Cambridgeshire and the Isle of Ely in 1967.1 He was invested as a Knight in 1978.1 He was decorated with the Emergency Reserve Decoration (E.R.D.) ((Army)) in 1989.1 He lived in 1999 at The Dower House, Hatley Park, Hatley St. George, Bedfordshire, England.1
+Sir John Jacob Astor also went by the nick-name of Jackie.2 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at New College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He gained the rank of Major in the Life Guards.1 He fought in the Second World War, in Italy, France, Germany and Norway.1 He wrote the book Chevalier, Ordre national de la Légion d'honneur.1 He was appointed Member, Order of the British Empire (M.B.E.) in 1945.1 He was awarded the Croix de Guerre.1 He held the office of Parliamentary Private Secretary between 1951 and 1953, to the Finance Secretary of Treasury.1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Surrey between 1951 and 1959.1 He held the office of Justice of the Peace (J.P.) for Cambridgeshire between 1960 and 1974.1 He held the office of Deputy Lieutenant (D.L.) of Cambridgeshire in 1962.1 He held the office of High Sheriff of Cambridgeshire and the Isle of Ely in 1967.1 He was appointed Knight in 1978.1 He was awarded the Emergency Reserve Decoration (E.R.D.) in 1989 (Army.)1 He lived in 1999 at The Dower House, Hatley Park, Hatley St. George, Bedfordshire, EnglandG.1

 Children of Major Hon.
 Sir John Jacob Astor and Ana Inez Carcano y Morra